 The rationale behind this is not only to avoid overcrowding but also to convert the remaining 67% capacity into a quarantine facility, as and when required by the government.
 Reduced operational capacity and increasing costs of running a hotel or restaurant will compel the industry to look for unconventional avenues to keep business afloat during a depressionary phase.

-Many of the facilities, like bars, buffet, spas and swimming pools, will have to stay shut for now and even though restaurants can open, they will only serve hotel guests for now.
-The State-mandated guidelines will propel the hospitality industry to provide a safe, contact-less experience from the pick up at the airport to the check-in, entire stay and until check-out.
+Many of the facilities, like bars, buffets, spas, and swimming pools, will have to stay shut for now and even though restaurants can open, they will only serve hotel guests for now.
+The State-mandated guidelines will propel the hospitality industry to provide a safe, contact-less experience from the pick up at the airport to the check-in, entire stay, and until check-out.

 Moreso, inbound traffic is bound to be slow due to travel restrictions and recessionary conditions limiting disposable income.
-In the organized sector, there are about 53,000 hotels and 5 lakh restaurants at present, and as per industry estimates, nearly one third could shut shop permanently with losses for the hospitality sector reaching Rs.
+In the organized sector, there are about 53,000 hotels and 5 lakh restaurants at present, and as per industry estimates, nearly one-third could shut shop permanently with losses for the hospitality sector reaching Rs.
 90,000 crores.

-Corporate travel will perhaps revive the chain hotels though the lockdown has shown that corporate travel can be limited with the emergence of the work-from-home concept.
+Corporate travel will perhaps revive the chain of hotels through the lockdown has shown that corporate travel can be limited with the emergence of the work-from-home concept.
 As per FHRAI, hotels are seeing about 15-20 percent occupancy at present.

 For restaurants, a limited number of working hours coupled with restrictions on the sale of alcohol makes business unviable, thereby hurling several small restaurants, bars, and hotels towards an empty treasury.